The Break-down of the Cakravatin Empire

 - HL:History of Laos, Maha Sila Viravong, Translated by the U.S. Joint Publications research Service

-- NCHAO: Histoire particuliere du Nan-CHAO, by Yang Chen, Translated by Camille Sainson
+- HPNT: Histoire particuliere du Nan-CHAO, by Yang Chen, Translated by Camille Sainson

-- The move to take on the Angkorian court
+- The Move to take on the Angkorean Court

 - King Soongampha

-The reference in the Pong Chronicle of King Soongampha might have been the same as king Gnam Muang of northern Siam chronicle.
+The reference in the Pong Chronicle of King Soongampha might have been the same as King Gnam Muang of northern Siam chronicle.
 It is actually a title "Prah Sugnam" for the ruler of Muang Ngam, a locality of Rajapati.
-We had argued that KIoswa II or his son received this title from the Mongols as a member of the Tai Pact.
+We had argued that Kioswa II or his son received this title from the Mongols as a member of the Tai Pact.
 He was a survivor of the Pagan court who was actually a descendant from the broken lineage of Anurudhha and Kyanzedtha of Ramanadesa.
 During the Mongol's dominance, evidences that he was in control of Pagan.
 Apprently with the arrangement of the Three Shan Brothers, Soongampha became the ruler of Rajapati and went on to become ruler of Angkor.
-The last time that we knew about him was when he extended his control over Vieng-tchan at the expense of Chao Kao Kuan (The Lanna State: The last legacy of Rajapati: The last of Rajapti).

 - The Pong Kings